OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 ### Cross Origin Resource Sharing

 Occasionally, a need arises to share resources with another domain.
 For example, a file-upload function that sends data via an AJAX request to another domain.
-In these cases, the same-origin rules followed by web browsers must be bent.
+In these cases, the same-origin rules followed by web browsers must be sent.
 Modern browsers, in compliance with HTML5 standards, will allow this to occur but in order to do this; a couple precautions must be taken.

 When using a nonstandard HTTP construct, such as an atypical Content-Type header, for example, the following applies: